logaretm/vee-validate/docs/api/errorbag.md

 const bag = new ErrorBag();

-// For example, you may want to add an error related to authentication: bag.add({
+// For example, you may want to add an error related to authentication:
+// field and msg keys are required, otherwise (errors.has(field) won't work) bag.add({
   field: 'auth',
   msg: 'Wrong Credentials'